andrii-hrechyn/auto-documentation/README.md

     ])
     ->secure();

-// Or you can send existing schemas Path::get('/your/api/endpoint', 'Your endpoint name')
+// Or you can use existing schemas Path::get('/your/api/endpoint', 'Your endpoint name')
     ->group('Some group')
     ->tag('Some tag') // or ->tags(['First tag', 'Second tag'])